Last Updated: June 2024

 About WINHEC Accreditation

-The Department of Native American Studies is currently engaged in the process of accreditation under the World Indigenous Nations Higher Education Consortium (WINHEC) including development of our own inter-tribal model of Indigenous Student Well-being, Indigenous Research Standards, and advancement of the Indian Education for All Act in higher education.
-WINHEC Accreditation increases MSU's credibility with Indigenous communities while addressing issues of cultural relevancy in Indigenous education & research.
+The Department of Native American Studies is currently engaged in the process of accreditation under the World Indigenous Nations Higher Education Consortium (WINHEC).
+This has meant developing our own inter-tribal model of Indigenous Student Well-being and, Indigenous Research Standards, while advancing Montana’s signature Indian Education for All act and constitutional provision in higher education.
+The NAS Department's accreditation with WINHEC increases MSU's credibility with Indigenous communities while addressing issues of cultural relevance in Indigenous education and research.

 Making MSU a home away from Home